-Indec has not, however, inferred from its analysis that SunWater should alter its costs over the 2012-17 regulatory period to the level of efficient costs determined for 2011.
-It observed that further analysis would be required to justify and support such an inference (see Volume 1).
+Indec did not, however, infer from its analysis that SunWater should alter its costs over the 2012-17 regulatory period to the level of efficient costs determined for 2011.
+Indec observed that further analysis would be required to justify and support such an inference (see Volume 1).
 The Authority has engaged other consultants to address potential scheme specific cost savings.